-The Arizona Association of Drug Court Professionals (AADCP) is pleased to announce the Call for Presenters for the 2021 Treatment Court Conference: Transforming Lives in a Virtual World to be held April 14-15, 2021, on a virtual platform.
-Our goal is to offer quality workshops that provide skill-building opportunities, increase professional competencies, and focus on implementing research into practice, while also encompassing the spirit of this year’s conference theme.
+The Arizona Association of Drug Court Professionals (AADCP) is pleased to announce the Call for Presenters for the 2024 Treatment Courts Conference, to be held April 9-12, 2024, at the Prescott Resort in Prescott, Arizona.
+Our goal is to offer quality 75-minute workshops that provide skill-building opportunities, increase professional competencies, and focus on implementing research into practice.

 AADCP may publish part or all of the proceedings of this conference.
 By presenting at the conference, you agree that AADCP has the right to include your presentation in a future publication and/or on its websites if AADCP decides to do so.
 You are not precluded from publishing your material elsewhere, nor is AADCP obligated to include it in any book, monograph, scholarly journal or other communication that may arise from this conference.